Cyber-Chic/Cyber-Chic/README.md

 <br>

-Angela N. Moore is a strategist and NASA citizen scientist exploring the "Signals" we leave behind—the intersection where data meets the human heart.
-Her work bridges the digital world and physical reality through **Space Science**, **Interdisciplinary Art**, and **Archival Curation**.
+Angela N. Moore is a strategist and researcher exploring the "Signals" we leave behind—the intersection where data meets the human heart.
+Her work bridges the digital world and physical reality through **NASA Space Science**, **Interdisciplinary Art**, and **Archival Curation**.

 <br>